Slow Food's African food gardens follow the philosophy of good, clean and fair.

 Slow Food gardens are places for local biodiversity, which has adapted to the climate and terrain thanks to human selection.
 These nutritious and hardy varieties do not need chemical fertilizers and pesticides.
-The gardens are also planted with medicinal plants, culinary herb, banana, mango, citrus and other trees.
+The gardens are also planted with medicinal plants, culinary herbs, and fruits trees (bananas, mangos, citrus).

 5. They produce their own seeds.